 The house would smell of cinnamon and vanilla rock cakes, and my mother would be telling me off for smoking in the house.

-I would definitely not have told you that I’d be standing alone in a neglected warehouse basement, flooded ankle-deep with fucking salt water and rotting seaweed.
+I would definitely not have told you that I’d be standing alone in a neglected warehouse basement, ankle-deep in fucking saltwater and rotting seaweed.

 I flicked my cigarette into the water and watched the butt float there with the ten others that drifted in a lazy cloud at my feet, one for every six minutes that the supplier was late.
 I immediately lit another one.